radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 When you search for A NEAR B, RadiantOne looks at all the entries with an attribute value containing A and B where B and A have a maximum of 2 words in between.

-If you want to support full text searches, check the Full-Text Search option on the Properties tab for the selected RadiantOne Universal Directory store and click Save.
+If you want to support full text searches, check the Full-Text Search option on the Properties tab for the selected RadiantOne Directory and click Save.
 If you add the support for full text searches, remember to re-build the index.
 To do so, select the naming context below Root Naming Contexts on the Directory Namespace tab and on the right side, click **Re-build Index**.

 ## Active